markjpjones/projects/yelp sentiment analysis/README.md

-# Predicting the Sentiment of Yelp reviews
+# Classifying the sentinment of Yelp resturant reviews

 ## Abstract (tl;dr:)